Shi arrangements restricted to Weyl cones: Algebraic interpretation

 \subsection{Two equivalent ring constructions}

-We present the following two constructions of $\Z$-modules associated to the subset~$E \subseteq \Phi^+$.
+We present the following two $\C$-algebras associated to the subset~$E \subseteq \Phi^+$.
 The first can be associated to any cone in an arrangement~\cite{VarchenkoGelfand,dorpalenbarry}, while the second can be associated to any finite poset~\cite{chapoton}.
-We specialize the definitions to our current context.
-Both rings are free $\Z$-modules with componentwise multiplication.
-We thus emphasize that it is not that abstract ring construction that is interesting but the presentation using \emph{Heaviside functions} that describes them as quotients of a polynomial ring as given in \Cref{thm:Zisos}.
+To avoid introducing a lot of bulky notation, we define the Varchenko-Gel'fand ring only for cones of Shi deletions.
+For a more general treatment, see~\cite{dorpalenbarry}.